 We submitted a petition to Winchester City Council on 7th November 2012.
 In total it gained 3434 signatures and was endorsed by 14 top athletes or high-profile members of the Winchester community.
 Since then, as Winchester City Council has developed its own proposals, we have given extensive feedback on them (see examples here, here and here), given evidence to the Council’s Informal Scrutiny Group on the issues, and made many statements to various Council committees.
-We have also developed additional proposals for specific facilities, such as those for gymnastics and trampolining and indoor athletics, and have put forward "commitments to hire" certain types of facility.
+We have also worked with local clubs and governing bodies to develop additional proposals for specific facilities – such as those for gymnastics and trampolining and indoor athletics – and have put forward "commitments to hire" certain types of facility.
 We have even started some community fundraising, including through our 2012 Hours and SOS Save Our Sports campaigns.
-Unfortunately, this has not resulted in a more comprehensive or "future proofed" facility mix at Bar End – in fact, in 2017, the Council's Cabinet opted to scale back the facility mix agreed by full Council in 2018, even as the cost estimates rose further.
+Unfortunately, this has not resulted in a more comprehensive or "future proofed" facility mix at Bar End – in fact, in 2017, the Council's Cabinet opted to scale back the facility mix that was agreed by full Council in 2016, even as the cost estimates rose further.

 Please let your local councillors know that we need comprehensive and accessible community sport and leisure facilities to serve the City and its broader District.